Abrupt transitions in the optimization of diffusion with distributed resetting

 We now address the last resetting point density in the two resetting points (TRP) problem, whose optimal properties were studied in \cite{two_resetting_points} and which we summarize below.
 Two resetting sites are located at the dimensionless positions $z_1=1$ (by convention) and $z_2>1$.
-The density $\rho(z)$ is given by
+The PDF of the resetting position, $\rho(z)$, is given by

-where $\delta(z)$ is the Dirac delta function, while $1/(1+m)$ and $m/(1+m)$ represent, respectively, the probabilities of choosing the positions $z_1$ and $z_2$ when a resetting event occur.
+where $1/(1+m)$ and $m/(1+m)$ represent, respectively, the probabilities of choosing the positions $z_1$ and $z_2$ when a resetting event occur.
 The parameter $m\in(0,\infty)$ thus represents the relative weight of the further site at $z_2$.

 In \cite{two_resetting_points}, we showed that if $m>m_c=6.600817...$, the optimal resetting rate minimizing Eq. (\ref{pdf-4}) underwent a discontinuous transition at a certain value of $z_2$ denoted as $z_t(m)$.
-For illustration, in Fig. \ref{fig:prob_vs_xr_Tvsr}a we have set $m=12.28>m_c$ and displayed the variations of the MFPT with $r$ for several increasing values of $z_2$.
+For illustration, in Fig. \ref{fig:prob_vs_xr_Tvsr}a we have set $m=12.28>m_c$ and displayed the variations of the AMFPT with $r$ for several increasing values of $z_2$.
 This figure is similar to Fig. \ref{fig:mfpt_gauss_expo} of the TGD and TED cases, where the parameter $\mu$ is analogous to $z_2$.
-The red rhombuses of Fig. \ref{fig:prob_vs_xr_Tvsr}a are results from numerical simulations, which confirm our theoretical findings and the existence of two minima in the MFPT.
+The red rhombuses of Fig. \ref{fig:prob_vs_xr_Tvsr}a are results from numerical simulations, which confirm our theoretical findings and the existence of two minima in the AMFPT.

 However, an important difference can be noticed: as $z_2$ crosses $z_t(m)$ from below, the location of the global minimum jumps from $r_2^*$ (the lower rate) to $r_1^*$, and not from $r_1^*$ to $r_2^*$ as in the TGD and TED cases.
 Hence, the jump in $r^*$ is {\it upward}, and not downward as previously.